Skip to main content

 Where does my mail go?

-You should put the Magdalene address down as your mailing address.
-The College Porters will then place your letters in your pigeon hole.
+You should use the Magdalene College address as your mailing address.
+The College Porters will collect your letters and place them in your pigeonhole for you to retrieve.

 Do I need a bicycle?